 Prostate Cancer Detection and Diagnosis

 Early detection is still one of our strongest tools in minimizing the effects of prostate cancer.
 When found in its earliest, most treatable stage, we can minimize its impact on nerve damage and other side effects from many of the common treatments.
-Beginning at age 50, the American Cancer Society recommends annual testing.
-Two types of early detection screenings are:
+Beginning at age 50, the American Cancer Society recommends discussion take place for men at average risk and at age 40 for men at highest risk due to a significant family history of the disease.
+The decision to be screened should be made once the information about the uncertainties, risks and benefits of screenings have been discussed.
+If screening is right for you, two types of early detection screenings are:

 Diagnostic equipment and surgical procedures may help detect and diagnose prostate cancer:

 Transrectal Ultrasound: a probe is inserted into your rectum to measure prostate volume and scan for tumor masses

 Transrectal Ultrasound Guided Biopsy: a probe is inserted into your rectum where 8 to 12 small samples of prostate tissue may be taken for biopsy, which is a microscopic evaluation of potential cancer cells.
 A prostate biopsy is needed to confirm or rule out a diagnosis of prostate cancer.